platacard/kts-compiler/README.md

 ### Using the Standalone JAR

+Download jar and script from releases (recomended)

-First, build the standalone JAR:
+or build your own standalone JAR:

 ```bash
 ./gradlew shadowJar